AdobeDocs/commerce-learn.en/help/cloud/best-practices/pre-launch-checklist.md

 >
 >[!ENDSHADEBOX]

-> [!NOTE]
+>[!IMPORTANT]
-> _You_ _accept_ [_responsibility_](https://www.adobe.com/content/dam/cc/en/trust-center/ungated/whitepapers/experience-cloud/adobe-commerce-shared-responsibility-guide.pdf) _for any adverse effects and associated risks to your Production launch schedule and ongoing site_ _stability, if you fail to use and complete this checklist._
+>_You_ _accept_ [_responsibility_](https://www.adobe.com/content/dam/cc/en/trust-center/ungated/whitepapers/experience-cloud/adobe-commerce-shared-responsibility-guide.pdf) _for any adverse effects and associated risks to your Production launch schedule and ongoing site_ _stability, if you fail to use and complete this checklist._

 ## 1. Pre-Go Live